-Ameriprise released its annual report, which shows its securities broker dealer subsidiary, Securities America, continues to lose money.
-Securities America’s capital has dropped by a whopping 86% in the past year as the company continues to defend against investor lawsuits.
+[Post updated March 2021] When this post was first written in 2011, Ameriprise had just released its annual report, which showed its securities broker dealer subsidiary, Securities America, was hemorrhaging cash.
+Securities America’s capital had dropped by a whopping 86% in just one year as the company defended itself against investor lawsuits.
 The company’s actual capital on hand at the close of 2010 was a mere $2 million, down from $15 million just a year earlier.

 Securities America has been facing a large number of lawsuits and securities arbitration claims from investors who lost money in two of the company’s prior offerings.
 Those claims have been tentatively settled.